 - Reserve Police Officer/Sheriff's Deputy

-Careers at the state, county, or city level usually require a high school diploma, but an associate’s degree is preferable.
-Careers in law enforcement usually start with Police Academy Training.
-The modular format provides the opportunity to become a reserve officer while completing Module II and III of training.
+Careers at the state, county, and city levels typically require a high school diploma; however, an associate degree is strongly recommended.
+Most law enforcement careers begin with police academy training.
+The modular academy format provides students the opportunity to become reserve officers while completing Modules II and III of training.

 Transfer